JellyRollJunior/socket-lovers/README.md

         - if user is on /:chatId and tries to send message on deleted chat
             - redirect to index
             - toast chat.name has been deleted
-        - else, do nothing
-        - if user tries to click a deleted chat
-            - Change error Message: chat is unavailable or has been deleted
-                - if unreachable server, unavailable
-                - if 404, chat does not exist

 - more features
     - turn create chat into socket event